The Ulsterman Report

 The complaints then moved to 'proving' how ridiculous the 'Hot Content' list was by voting up items of questionable value.

-Once an item is featured on 'Hot Content' it becomes a self perpetuating hit catcher.
+Once an item is featured in the 'Hot Content' section, it becomes a self perpetuating hit catcher.

 Their clicks push the articles higher on the list, and soon they show up on a Google search, and thousands of clicks are rolling in.

 Have the articles found in Hot Content be not the crud they were elevating, but be the best articles published in the past 24 hours, or the best there was.

 Publish something totally untrue they would vote up until their fingers bled and in this way, maybe, Triond would notice it had become a Content Farm, and that steps would be taken.